CodyNicholson/Artificial_Intelligence/Intro_To_Machine_Learning/1_Naive_Bayes/featuresAndLabels.md

 ***

-###Decision Surface
+### Decision Surface

 Imagine you have a scatterplot where all the data on the left is labeled one thing, and all the data on the right was labeled another thing

-The computer should be able to create something called a **Decision Surface** that divides the data in half (assuming this is possible) so that the computer knows when it gets a new input it can classifiy it based on which side of the decision surface it is on
+The computer should be able to create something called a **Decision Surface** that divides the data in half (assuming this is possible) so that the computer knows when it gets a new input it can classify it based on which side of the decision surface it is on

 If the Decision Surface is a line, it is called a Linear Decision Surface